RicardoHigino/LeagueOfLegendsApp/README.md

 # League of Legends Stats
-A stats site, powered by ReactJS and consuming my own API.
+A stats site, powered by ReactJS and consuming my LeagueOfLegensAPI.